Substack Revenue Calculator

 Using this as a check-in

-Re-run this every three months.
-A single reading tells you where you stand; four readings tell you whether things are improving.
-The trend matters more than any individual snapshot.
+Running this every three months shows a trend rather than a single snapshot.
+One reading shows where things stand; several over time show whether they are improving.
+The trend matters more than any individual reading.

 What this doesn't capture

-500 paid × ££5/mo × (1 - 10%) = 2,250.00.
+500 paid × £5/mo × (1 - 10%) = $2,250.00.

 Inputs